equinor/radix-github-actions/README.md

 This Action can be used to run any `rx` command.
 The run make some assumptions:

-- There is a Radix config file in the repository that it can use as input (--from-config in radix-cli is set as argument on the action)
 - There is a defined environment variable set `APP_SERVICE_ACCOUNT_TOKEN`, with the token of the service account provided to administer the application.
 The environment variable can be set on a single step or on the entire flow.
 - The service account token will only have access to single application in a single cluster/context, and will be provided in the Radix web console